k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 ### AI Models

-- [ ] **LLM**: Choose and install the GenAI language model connector extension from the K2exchange.
+- [ ] **LLM**: From K2exchange, select and install a GenAI language model connector extension.
-    * Create an interface upon the installed connector and set its values.
+    * Create an interface based on the installed connector and set its values.
 Read [here](05_llm_interfaces.md) for more information.

       > While organizations usually have an agreement with a specific LLM service provider, or install locally a specific model with a single inference engine, AI Data Fusion is flexible in that you can use several LLMs, usually for different purposes.
       >